Instance-Optimality of Bidirectional PageRank Estimation: Lower Bounds

 \subsection{Measuring Lower-Bound Complexity}

 We briefly discuss here how lower-bound complexity is measured in this paper.
 We now define what it means that a vertex or vertex pair is \emph{visited} during an algorithm's execution.

-First, a vertex pair $\{u, v\}$ is visited if the algorithm: \begin{itemize} \item invokes one of $\outnbr$, $\innbr$, $\nonoutnbr$, or $\noninnbr$ at either $u$ or $v$ and receives the other; or \item invokes $\adj(u, v)$. \end{itemize} A vertex $v$ is visited if \begin{itemize} \item it is in a visited vertex pair $\{u, v\}$; or \item the algorithm invokes $\indeg$ or $\outdeg$ at $v$; or \item the algorithm invokes $\jump$ and receives $v$. \end{itemize} Since each query can visit at most $O(1)$ vertex pairs and vertices, we analyze the minimum number of vertex pairs and vertices that a good algorithm must visit to estimate $\vpi(t)$, and use this as a lower bound on the query and computational complexity of the problem.
+First, a vertex pair $\{u, v\}$, whether edge or non-edge, is visited if the algorithm: \begin{itemize} \item invokes one of $\outnbr$, $\innbr$, $\nonoutnbr$, or $\noninnbr$ at either $u$ or $v$ and receives the other; or \item invokes $\adj(u, v)$. \end{itemize} A vertex $v$ is visited if \begin{itemize} \item it is in a visited vertex pair $\{u, v\}$; or \item the algorithm invokes $\indeg$ or $\outdeg$ at $v$; or \item the algorithm invokes $\jump$ and receives $v$.
+In fact, here in our lower bounds, we allow a more general query.
+As in the adjacency list model~\cite[Chapter 10]{books_Goldreich17}, where vertices are numbered from $1$ to $n$ and are identified by their indices, the algorithm can directly access $v$ by its index $i$.
+With this operation, we can implement the $\jump$ operations by generating a uniformly random index $i$ and receiving $v$ when querying the $i$-th vertex. \end{itemize} Since each query can visit at most $O(1)$ vertex pairs and vertices, we analyze the minimum number of vertex pairs and vertices that a good algorithm must visit to estimate $\vpi(t)$, and use this as a lower bound on the query and computational complexity of the problem.

 We now return to our lower bound proof, considering the algorithm $A$ from the assumption in~\Cref{thm:lowerbound_withn}.
 Note that when the random seed $R$ of $A$ is fixed, then the execution of $A$ is completely determined by the answers it gets from querying $G$.
 Whether a vertex pair or a vertex is visited by $A$ is determined by the queries made during its execution.
 Therefore, the probability that $A$ visits a vertex pair $\{u, v\}$ or vertex $v$ in $G$ is taken over the choice of the random seed $R$ used by $A$ on $G$, and we denote these probabilities as $p_{A,G}(u, v)$ and $p_{A,G}(v)$, respectively.
 Accordingly, the expected number of vertex pairs and vertices in $G$ visited by $A$ is given by: